mono-js/mono/docs/configuration.md

 }
 ```

-So, `application.js` is used for global conf, as mentioned above, you should use environment-based files for specific conf like `development.js`:
+`application.js` is used for global config, as mentioned above, you should use environment-based files for specific config like `development.js`:

 ```js
 module.exports = {